erlaan/twitch-live-sms/README.md

 - [ ] Bugfixing?
 - [ ] Fix bug that it disconnect random.
 - [X] Need to fix so you can watch more then 1 streamer.
+- [ ] Add so you can load streamers from a file!